aThe inbox is still the most personal place to meet a lead or customer, and Mailchimp and SendGrid are both great platforms to get the job done.

 It's not an accident that Mailchimp is one of the most popular email marketing platforms out there.
 The vibrant yellow and the cute graphics make the interface pop, and you'll find quirky details that'll put a smile on your face.
 But I know you're not going to choose a platform because it looks good and makes you laugh.

 If you're just getting started with email marketing, Mailchimp offers plenty of help to set you on the right track, lots of tips and tricks on each screen, and personalized recommendations to help you improve.
 It's intuitive, and I haven't been hanging out a lot in the help section, which speaks to how much the platform teaches itself as you use it.
 You'll use the visual builders to customize email templates, set up campaigns, and configure automation.
+It even integrates with Canva to simplify your image editing workflow.
 You can get everything done without ever needing a line of code.

 This doesn't mean that Mailchimp is condescending to power users—quite the opposite.
-If you speak HTML and CSS, you can edit email templates just the way you want them.
-You can set up complex automation to save time and nurture your lists.
+If you speak HTML and CSS, you can edit email templates just the way you want them, and you can set up complex automations to save time and nurture your lists.
 It's an easy-going platform that delivers serious results, with a set of features that help you connect with your audience, meet your engagement targets, and push up that stubborn bottom line.

 SendGrid plays to a different niche.
 It likes hanging out with the devs at the IT department.
 If you're a novice, you'll find scary words like inbound parse or IP access management in the main menu, and the navigation won't make a lot of sense until you spend a half hour exploring what you can do.